Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.4.1 =
+* Fixed regression about draft permalinks
+* Fixed bug with guid
+* Don't clone to_ping and pinged (maybe there will be an option about those later)

 = 2.4 =
 * New option to clone the children of the original page